Coinmama VS Coinbase: Crypto Exchange Comparison

 - Doesn’t have a wallet

-- Supports fiat currencies
+- Supports fiat currencies and offers lower trading fees

 - 2FA plus offline storage